noelregis18/AnkFin/README.md

-# FlowBank - Smart Money Automation Platform
+# AnkFin - Smart Money Automation Platform

-FlowBank is a smart money automation platform designed to help users automate the allocation of their income into bills, savings, taxes, and investments, based on personalized financial goals.
+AnkFin is a smart money automation platform designed to help users automate the allocation of their income into bills, savings, taxes, and investments, based on personalized financial goals.

 ## Features